Cataract Surgery Doctor Reviews

 - Check Angie’s List.
 Angie’s List does not accept anonymous reviews, and members are held accountable for the accuracy of their reviews.
 Elmquist Eye Group has been listed at Angie’s List since 2008, has maintained an “A” rating, and earned their coveted Super Service Award.
 We are one of few Southwest Florida ophthalmology and optometry companies to perform well enough to earn this Award.

 - Check the surgeon’s license in your state.
-Elmquist is licensed by the Florida Board of Osteopathic Medicine, and Dr. Eccles-Brown is licensed as a Medical Doctor by the Florida Board of Medicine.
+Elmquist is licensed by the Florida Board of Osteopathic Medicine, and Dr. Rodriguez is licensed as a Medical Doctor by the Florida Board of Medicine.
 You can confirm the information with a visit to the Florida Department of Health’s website.

 - Research the surgeon’s credentials.
 If your cataract surgeon claims to be a board certified ophthalmologist, take the time to verify it with the Certification Matters website operated by the American Board of Medical Specialties.
-Dr. Eccles-Brown is board certified by the American Board of Ophthalmology and a fellow of the American Academy of Ophthalmology.
+Dr. Rodriguez is board certified by the American Board of Ophthalmology and a fellow of the American Academy of Ophthalmology.

 - Meet the surgeon.
 Schedule an appointment to talk to the doctor about your eyesight and your cataract surgery.
 Make sure you feel comfortable with how the doctor listens to your concerns and answers your questions.